Mayors in England: Honorifics

-A mayor can also be styled Mr Mayor and usually appoints a consort, usually a spouse, other family member or fellow councillor.
-In England (and the Commonwealth) the designated female consort of a mayor is usually styled Mayoress or occasionally Mrs Mayor and accompanies the mayor to civic functions.
+A mayor can also be styled Mr Mayor and usually appoints a consort, typically a spouse, other family member or fellow councillor.
+In England (and the Commonwealth), the designated female consort of a mayor is usually styled Mayoress or occasionally Mrs Mayor and accompanies the mayor to civic functions.
 A female mayor is also called mayor, not, as sometimes erroneously called, "Lady Mayoress".
 A mayoress or Lady Mayoress is a female consort of a mayor or Lord Mayor; a male consort of a mayor or Lord Mayor is a Mayor's Consort or Lord Mayor's Consort.